 1. Be reactive

 My number one education PR tip is to be reactive to what is happening in the media.
 In my experience the reactive approach is far more likely to be immediately successful than blind pitching ideas to editors, hoping to connect with them with the right topic at the right time.
 This means keeping up to date with what is going on in the world, both nationally and internationally.
 By analysing the environment that is affecting your institution, you can understand what messages will work in the current climate and how this might impact your goals.
-Additionally, make sure you know what the academics at your client’s university have to say about the topic.
+Additionally, make sure you know what the academics at your business school or university have to say about the topic.
 This way, you can reach out to a journalist early.

 2. Know your target audience

 One of most important pieces of advice would be to know your target audience.
 You should become familiar with the work of the journalist you are trying to make a connection with, read their articles, and regularly check their Twitter.
 By identifying the reports or topics that each journalist typically writes on, you can tailor your work to what they are looking for and make sure it is a perfect fit for a specific publication.
 Even further, get to know your journalists beyond their articles in order to fully understand what it is they are interested in; what makes them tick.

 You also need to make sure your lists are accurate and are being distributed to the right journalists, otherwise you might be wasting your time!
 I genuinely believe that when you work with universities you have a goldmine of information that is useful to a broad spectrum of journalists, however you have to be selective with every specific release in order to maintain your stellar reputation.
 By understanding what your audience is reading about, and what your audience care about, you will pitch better ideas and your success rate will be much higher.

 3. All news isn't newsworthy